Autonomous-Racing-PG/ar-tu-do/CPP_STYLE_GUIDE.md

 <a id="inheritance"></a>
 # Inheritance

-You MUST declare an overridden virtual function as virtual AND overridden to clarify whether or not a given function is virtual (and overridden).
+You MUST declare an overridden virtual function with the identifiers `virtual` AND `override` to clarify whether or not a given function is virtual (and overridden).
 ```C++
 // BAD
 class Base {